 - holistically transform strategic customer service

 Wow!
 Those are awesome.
 And none of them really say anything!

 Sadly, people actually communicate this way in businesses across the country.
 Some people even explain their products and services like this to their customers!

 What is Business Jargon?

-It’s one of the most prevalent problems in corporate America and small businesses.
-It leaves employees and customers confused.
-Jargon limits people’s understanding of whatever topic is being discussed.
+Business jargon is one of the most prevalent problems in corporate America and small businesses.
+Jargon leaves employees and customers confused.
+It limits people’s understanding of whatever topic is being discussed.
 When someone uses jargon, their message is not precise.